-- "You fully understand the risks inherent in an investment in the "You do not fully understand the risks inherent in an Securities, including the risk of loss of your entire initial investment. - You can tolerate a loss of all or a substantial portion of your investment and are willing to make an investment that may be exposed to the full depreciation of the Underlying. - "You are willing to forgo any dividends paid on the equity securities included in the Underlying. - " You are willing to hold the Securities to maturity as stated on the cover hereof, and accept that there may be little or no secondary market for the Securities. - You believe the Underlying will appreciate over the term of the " Securities and you are willing to invest in the Securities based on the Upside Participation Rate specified on the cover hereof. - to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - " You do not seek current income from your investment. - " You seek an investment with exposure to small market capitalization companies in the United States. - " You are willing to assume the credit risk of Credit Suisse for all payments under the Securities, and understand that the payment of any amount due on the Securities is subject to the credit risk of Credit Suisse.
+- You fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You can tolerate a loss of all or a substantial portion of your investment and are willing to make an investment that may be exposed to the full depreciation of the Underlying - You are willing to forgo any dividends paid on the equity securities included in the Underlying. - You are willing to hold the Securities to maturity as stated on the cover hereof, and accept that there may be little or no secondary market for the Securities. - You believe the Underlying will appreciate over the term of the Securities and you are willing to invest in the Securities based on the Upside Gearing specified on the cover hereof. - You can tolerate fluctuations of the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying - You do not seek current income from your investment - You understand and accept the risks associated with the Underlying - You are willing to assume the credit risk of Credit Suisse for all payments under the Securities, and understand that the payment of any amount due on the Securities is subject to the credit risk of Credit Suisse.